top of page

 Adding a subwoofer with well designed crossover filter can eliminate these issues thus much louder SPL with low distortion can be attained.

-However, most commercial subwoofers have large floor standing enclosures, heavily exciting room modes and therefore poorly blending with near field monitors.
+However, most commercial subwoofers have large floor standing enclosures, they heavily excite room reflections and therefore poorly blend with near field monitors.

-With desktop Near Field Subwoofers, room reflection effects are significantly reduced.
+With desktop Near Field Subwoofers, room reflection effects are significantly mitigated.

 Our Desktop subwoofers blend well with any near field monitors by using 4th order Linkwitz Riley cross over filters at 100 or 200 Hz where the monitors are relatively flat with smooth phase shift.

-By using MFB, tightly controlled bass transients can be reproduced without the overhanged or sustained response so common with ported enclosures.
+By using MFB, tightly controlled bass transients can be reproduced without the over hanged sustained response that are so common with ported enclosures.

 Our Subwoofers can compliment any commercial Near Field studio monitors with the much needed bottom octave of 30-60 Hz, with superb clarity and stereo image.